 Some common causes of winter aches and pains

 Injury that causes damage to a joint can also trigger osteoarthritis later on in life.
-Other symptoms of osteoarhritis to look out for include swelling, stiffness and a grating sound when you move the joint.
+Other symptoms of osteoarthritis to look out for include swelling, stiffness and a grating sound when you move the joint.
 Bony growths can also develop.

 You can find out more about the symptoms, causes, diagnosis and treatment of osteoarthritis in our NHS factsheet.

 With reactive arthritis, symptoms usually affect joints in the legs – from the hips down to the toes.
 It can also infect the genital tract causing discharge and pain when urinating, and the eyes causing pain, redness and discharge.

-Another condition that flares up in cold weather is Raynauds Phenomenon, also known as Reynaud’s.
-This is a common condition in which the blood vessels under your skin go into a temporary spasm in reaction to the cold, cutting off normal blood flow.
-This is not a joint problem but it affects the fingers and toes, making them painful.
+Another condition that flares up in cold weather is Raynaud’s Phenomenon, a common condition in which the blood vessels under your skin go into a temporary spasm in reaction to the cold, cutting off normal blood flow.
+This is not a joint problem, but it affects the fingers and toes often making them painful.

 Overuse and repetition

-The most common cause of joint pain in people under 50 is injury due to overuse or repetition, high levels of force or awkward postures, especially if sustained for long periods of time.
+The most common cause of joint pain in people under 50 is injury due to overuse or repetition, high levels of force or awkward postures; especially if sustained for long periods of time.

 Often cases occur from overdoing normal, everyday activities, such as lifting heavy bags or digging in the garden.